Chemical reaction: History

 From the 16th century, researchers including Jan Baptist van Helmont, Robert Boyle, and Isaac Newton tried to establish theories of experimentally observed chemical transformations.
 The phlogiston theory was proposed in 1667 by Johann Joachim Becher.
 It postulated the existence of a fire-like element called "phlogiston", which was contained within combustible bodies and released during combustion.
 This proved to be false in 1785 by Antoine Lavoisier who found the correct explanation of the combustion as a reaction with oxygen from the air.

 Joseph Louis Gay-Lussac recognized in 1808 that gases always react in a certain relationship with each other.
 Based on this idea and the atomic theory of John Dalton, Joseph Proust had developed the law of definite proportions, which later resulted in the concepts of stoichiometry and chemical equations.

 Regarding the organic chemistry, it was long believed that compounds obtained from living organisms were too complex to be obtained synthetically.
 According to the concept of vitalism, organic matter was endowed with a "vital force" and distinguished from inorganic materials.
 This separation was ended however by the synthesis of urea from inorganic precursors by Friedrich Wöhler in 1828.
 Other chemists who brought major contributions to organic chemistry include Alexander William Williamson with his synthesis of ethers and Christopher Kelk Ingold, who, among many discoveries, established the mechanisms of substitution reactions.

 Characteristics

-The general characteristics of chemical reactions are:
+Some chemical reactions have characteristics such as: